Apple released a fix for this issue in iOS 9.0.1. Yay!

 We're working on an update to Decipher Backup Repair for this problem.
 Yay!

-Others still seem to be stuck in the situation that a fresh install of iOS9 works, but restoring the data from the pre-iOS9 backup brings the problem back.
+Others still seem to be stuck in the situation that a fresh install of iOS 9 works, but restoring the data from the backup made before iOS 9 brings the problem back.
 If there's one thing I love, it's an iPhone mystery involving backups!
 If you're in that situation where restoring your backup causes your iPhone, iPad, or iPod touch gets stuck after restoring your backup, reach out to us through our support form.
 We definitely want to help figure out what is in these backups so we can fix them and get people up and running ASAP.